DeannaGelbart/SugarStellar/README.md

 and is provided to you under a [Creative Commons Attribution license](http://creativecommons.org/licenses/by/4.0/).
 You can attribute code and art to SugarStellar, and music to Scott Smigiel.
 We have also provided Unity's generated project files for your convenience.
-From our point of view you are free to use the generated project files however you choose as long as you respect Unity's license terms.
+From our point of view you are free to use the generated project files however you choose, as long as you respect Unity's license terms.

 The arcade cabinet photo (before we modified it) is [by Chris Rand](https://commons.wikimedia.org/wiki/File:Signed_Pong_Cabinet.jpg) under a Creative Commons Attribution License.